 India carries the shame and moral burden of being an oppressor.
 At the same time, Pakistan has had its own internal troubles of ethnic warfare, stories of corruption, sectarian violence and political squabbles.

-There exists little enthusiasm among the Kashmiri people for a plebiscite which would confine them to exchange life under Indian sovereignty for one under Pakistan’s sovereignty.
+Kashmiri people had little enthusiasm for a plebiscite which would confine them to exchange life under Indian sovereignty for one under Pakistan’s sovereignty.
 However, this has changed since Article 370 has been repealed.

 Recently, however, India decided to scrap Article 370, deployed troops in Kashmir, placed Kashmiri leaders under house arrest and barricaded Kashmir from the world by blocking the internet, mobile phones and even landlines — which rendered millions of people incommunicado.